frag-o-matic/cpptutorial/README.md

 ### Intro
-This is an experimental course for introducing modern C++ based on a book/tutorial that I'm working.
-The course/tutorial is aimed at people with some exposure to programming concepts.
-Knowledege of C is not required to start with this tutorial.
-However, absolute beginners may face problems following along.
+This is an experimental tutorial/course/book/whatever for introducing (and emphasizing) modern C++ language, practices and idioms rather than following the traditional C-first style introduction to C++.
+The trigger for creating this tutorial was this [talk](https://www.youtube.com/watch?v=YnWhqhNdYyk) by Kate Gregory.

-The course intends to emphasize and introduce modern C++ practices and idioms over the traditional method of teaching C++, which involved introducing basic concepts of C first and building on top of this foundation to introduce C++.
+The tutorial itself is aimed at people with some exposure to programming, possibly using other languages, however knowledege of C is neither assumed nor required.
+That said, absolute beginners and first time programming learners may face problems following along.
+Basic proficiency with Linux (or another UNIX-like) will be helpful.

 ### Table of Contents